Skip to content

 What is happening in Sudan?

-It’s reported that more than 14,700 people have been killed in the conflict so far and over half the population are in need of urgent humanitarian support.
+According to the UN, more than 13,900 people have been killed in the conflict so far and 27,700 injured.

 People need access to safe shelter, healthcare services, food and water.
-The intensity of the conflict has only been rising in recent weeks, meaning more hunger, fatalities and people having to flee.
+The intensity of the conflict has been steadily rising, meaning more hunger, fatalities and people having to flee.

 The lack of safe and unhindered access for humanitarian organisations to reach conflict-affected areas poses a significant barrier to delivering aid to those in dire need.

-How the Red Cross Red Crescent is helping in Sudan
+How is the Red Cross supporting in Sudan?

 In Khartoum, the Sudanese Red Crescent is leading the humanitarian and relief response.